Agar Agar Strips

-The FAO/WHO Codex Alimentarius permits the use of agar in the human food industry and it has also been accepted and authorized by the regulations of the more exacting countries such as United Kingdom, Federal Republic of Germany, Russia, France and Poland.
+The FAO/WHO Codex Alimentarius permits the use of agar in the human food industry and it has also been accepted and authorized by the regulations of the more exacting countries such as the United Kingdom, the Federal Republic of Germany, Russia, France, and Poland.
 The Food and Drug Administration (FDA) of the United States assigns agar as a grading of GRAS (Generally Recognised as Safe).

-Agar applications in the food industry are based on its special characteristics and the most important applications are the following.
+Agar applications in the food industry are based on their special characteristics and the most important applications are the following.

 2. Non-Food Applications

 Culture media and other bacteriological applications, Plant tissue culture, Dental mold, and Pharmaceutical preparations.

 Agar in Microbiology: